shap-po/konosuba-datapack/README.md

 Enable/disable events by using a command `/function konosuba:events/<event>/enable` or `/function konosuba:events/<event>/disable`.

 -   **First death**: When a player dies for the first time, their name will turn orange.
 The last player to die is the winner.
+-   **End bust**: Players have a limited time to loot as many shulker shells and elytras as possible from the end dimension.
+The player with the most shulker shells and elytras wins.

 ## Origins